egon0839/egon0839/README.md

 # 💫 About Me:
-🔭 I’m currently working on my own webpage.<br>⚡ Professional Skid.
+🔭 I’m currently working on my own webpage.

 ## 🌐 Socials: